REASON-6G/mATRIC/README.md

 3. **mAT Manager**<br>
 The multiple Access Technology Manager consist of monitoring Applications (mApps) that manage xApps for each AT application. <br>
-- Expose monitored KPIs: Extracts data for exposure from different access technology
+- Expose monitored KPIs: Extracts data for exposure from different access technology.
-- Profiling: Performs profiling functions
+- Profiling: Performs profiling functions.